Contrast-Security-OSS/infrastructure-hire-project/project3/README.md

 * A fork of this repository (If you have concerns about this, let us know!)
 * An AWS account (Contrast will provide a temporary one)
-* Terraform v0.13.x
+* IMPORTANT - Terraform v0.13.x (newer versions will not work)

 # Overview

-The overall concept of this project is to tune the given MySQL database from both a system and application perspective.
+The overall concept of this project is to tune the given MySQL database using infrastructure as code techniques for the system level.
+You will tune the application level based on what you feel is the right way to communicate changes to Application Engineers.

 # Tasks